-Professor Butler researches and teaches in the areas of criminal law, race relations law, and critical theory.
-His scholarship has been published in many leading scholarly journals, including the Yale Law Journal, the Harvard Law Review (two articles), the Stanford Law Review and the UCLA Law Review (three articles).
-He is the author of the widely reviewed “Let’s Get Free: A Hip-Hop Theory of Justice,” which received the Harry Chapin Media award.
+Professor Butler’s scholarship has been published in many leading scholarly journals, including the Georgetown Law Journal, Yale Law Journal, Harvard Law Review, Stanford Law Review and the UCLA Law Review.
+He was named the Professor of the Year award three times by the GW graduating class.
+He was elected to the American Law Institute in 2003.
+Professor Butler’s book “Let’s Get Free: A Hip-Hop Theory of Justice” received the Harry Chapin Media award.

 His book “Chokehold: Policing Black Men” was published in July 2017.
 The Washington Post named it one of the 50 best non-fiction books of 2017.
 Chokehold was also named one of the best books of the year by Kirkus Reviews and the Atlanta Journal Constitution.
 The New York Times described Chokehold as the best book on criminal justice reform since The New Jim Crow.
 It was a finalist for the 2018 NAACP Image Award for best non-fiction.

 Professor Butler served as a federal prosecutor with the U.S. Department of Justice, where his specialty was public corruption.
 His prosecutions included a United States Senator, three FBI agents, and several other law enforcement officials.

 Professor Butler is a graduate of Yale University and Harvard Law School.

 "After Floyd, U.S. cops still murder and still get away with it," coverage in Tehran Times, December 26, 2021, featuring Professor Paul Butler.

 "Despite Uproar Over Floyd’s Death, the Number of Fatal Encounters With Police Hasn’t Changed ," coverage in The New York Times, December 24, 2021, featuring Professor Paul Butler.